I have goats and I love them.

 Kelp meal is a great source of iodine.
 Another great benefit of your goats eating Kelp Meal is that it will increase their milk production too.

-So this would be an extremely helpful supplement for those that raise milking goats.
-You can purchase kelp meal here if you are interested.
+This would be an extremely helpful supplement for those that raise milking goats.
+You can buy kelp meal if you are interested.

 6. Apple Cider Vinegar